t-regx/t-regx.github.io/docs/replace-by-group.md

 ### `orIgnore()`

 Matched links with matched `'domain'` group are replaced with it.
-Links without matched optional groups, however, are simply left as they were (ignored):
+Links without the optional group matched, however, are simply left as they were (ignored):

 <!--DOCUSAURUS_CODE_TABS-->